bigdatagenomics/mango/docs/cloud/emr.rst

 To visualize data in the NA19685 exome, navigate to ``chr17:7,569,720-7,592,868``.
 Here, you will see reads surrounding TP53.

-Note: Pulling data from s3a has high latency, and thus slows down Mango browser.
+**Note**: Pulling data from s3a has high latency, and thus slows down Mango browser.
 For interactive queries, you can first `transfer s3a files to HDFS <https://docs.aws.amazon.com/emr/latest/ReleaseGuide/UsingEMR_s3distcp.html>`__.
-The package net.fnothaft:jsr203-s3a:0.0.2 used above is required for loading files from s3a.
+The package ``net.fnothaft:jsr203-s3a:0.0.2`` used above is required for loading files from s3a.
 This is not required if you are only accessing data from HDFS.

 If you have not `established a web connection <#enabling-a-web-connection>`__, set up an `ssh tunnel on the master node to view the browser at port 8081 <https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-ssh-tunnel-local.html>`__.